 UK-based Mauli Rituals houses a collection of skincare, haircare, body care and daily supplements using Ayurvedic techniques and sensibilities.
 Britain natives of Indian origin Anita and Bittu Kaushal founded the brand after a trip to India reintroduced them to healing powers of Ayurveda.
 “We worked on creating exceptionally efficacious formulations, each with the aim of inner balance and outer radiance, because we believe one can't truly exist without the other,” says Bittu Kaushal.

 At Taza Ayurveda, founders Divya Viswanathan and Amy Engel had one goal: To introduce the fast-paced life in the West to the healing benefits of Ayurveda.
 Their products are formulated in Kerala, India by Ayurvedic doctors and approved by Ayush, the Ayurveda governing body in the country.
-Their collection comprises of three products they consider essentials—a face oil, body oil and a digestive supplement—to calm your body on the inside and outside.
+Their collection comprises three products they consider essentials—a face oil, body oil and a digestive supplement—to calm your body on the inside and outside.